espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Spells/Ransack the Night.md

 * * *

-**Critical Success** Fiends and undead who are 5th level or lower treat you as if you were [[Concealed]].
+**Critical Success** Fiends and undead who are 5th level or lower treat you as if you were [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Concealed]].
 If you take a hostile action against a fiend or undead, you lose this concealment against that fiend or undead until the end of your next turn.

 **Success** As critical success, but when you lose concealment against a fiend or undead, you don't regain concealment from this ritual against that fiend or undead.